Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: System Model and Problem Formulation

-{\bf 3)} {\bf Multicell MIMO network with intra-cell partial ComP and inter-cell CB} \cite{hong12sparse, kim12}: Performing full ComP in each cell can achieve huge improvement of the overall spectrum efficiency, while suffering from excessive overhead in the backhaul network \cite{gesbert10}.
-A practical alternative is to implement a {\it partial ComP} strategy, in which each user is served by not all, but only a few BSs in each cell.
+A practical alternative to full CoMP is to implement a {\it partial CoMP} strategy, where each user is served by only a few BSs in each cell.
 In this case, the BSs in the same cell are grouped into different (possibly overlapping) clusters with small sizes, within which they fully cooperate for joint transmission.
-Clearly, besides precoder design, the cluster membership of the BSs needs to be decided.
-This task can be done {\it jointly} with precoder design by properly specifying the penalty term $s(\bV)$.
-The requirement that each user is served by a few BSs translates to the restriction that for each use $i_k\in\cI_k$, its precoder $\bV_{i_k}=\{\bV^{q_k}_{i_k}\}_{q_k\in\cQ_k}$ should contain only a few nonzero block components \cite{hong12sparse, hong12_asilomar}.
-To induce such block sparsity, the penalty term can take the form of
+To jointly design the BS clusters and the precoders, one needs to properly utilize the penalty term $s(\bV)$.
+The requirement that each user is served only by {\it a small number} of BSs translates to certain {\it block sparse} structure of $\bV_{i_k}=\{\bV^{q_k}_{i_k}\}_{q_k\in\cQ_k}$, see \cite{hong12sparse, hong12_asilomar, dai14sparse, liao13admm}.
+To induce such block sparsity, the penalty term can take the following form { } \!\!with $\gamma^{q_k}_{i_k}\ge 0$ being some constant.
+See \cite{hong12sparse, hong12_asilomar, dai14sparse, liao13admm} and the references therein for motivation of using \eqref{eqL2Penalization}.
+It is worth noting that most of the existing decomposition based algorithms \cite{papand09, liu11MISO, scutari13decomposition, Scutari12pricing} cannot handle such nonsmooth problem.